michaelmusty/.dotfiles/README.markdown

 scripts in `bin` and `games`.

 If you have [ShellCheck](https://www.shellcheck.net/) and/or
-[Perl::Critic](http://perlcritic.com/), there’s a `lint` target for the shell script files and Perl files respectively.
-The files don’t need to pass that check to be installed.
+[Perl::Critic](http://perlcritic.com/), there's a `lint` target for the shell script files and Perl files respectively.
+The files don't need to pass that check to be installed.

 Known issues
 ------------

-I’d welcome patches or advice on fixing any of these problems.
+I'd welcome patches or advice on fixing any of these problems.

-*   The `install-terminfo` target does not work correctly on NetBSD due to the different way `tic(1)` works, which I don’t understand at all.
+*   The `install-terminfo` target does not work correctly on NetBSD due to the different way `tic(1)` works, which I don't understand at all.

 Note for previous visitors
 --------------------------

-Most of this repository’s five-year history was rewritten shortly after I moved it from GitHub to cgit, taking advantage of the upheaval to reduce its size and remove useless binary blobs and third-party stuff that I never should have versioned anyway.
-If you’ve checked this out before, you’ll probably need to do it again, and per-commit links are likely to be broken.
+Most of this repository's five-year history was rewritten shortly after I moved it from GitHub to cgit, taking advantage of the upheaval to reduce its size and remove useless binary blobs and third-party stuff that I never should have versioned anyway.
+If you've checked this out before, you'll probably need to do it again, and per-commit links are likely to be broken.
 Sorry about that.

 License
 -------

 Public domain; see the included `UNLICENSE` file.
-It’s just configuration, do whatever you like with it if any of it’s useful to you.
-If you’re feeling generous, you could always [buy me a coffee](https://sanctum.geek.nz/) next time you’re in New Zealand.
+It's just configuration, do whatever you like with it if any of it's useful to you.
+If you're feeling generous, you could always [buy me a coffee](https://sanctum.geek.nz/) next time you're in New Zealand.